Wall rally and swings are small drills you can do daily to notice a big difference in your game.

-The wall rally drill or wall practice as it is popularly called among badminton players is a drill where a player should stand in front of the wall and continuously hit the shuttle on the wall.
+The wall rally drill or wall practice, as popularly called among badminton players.
+It is a drill where a player should stand in front of the wall and continuously hit the shuttle on the wall.

 A player can start with their forehand and aim to hit the shuttle as many times as possible on the wall.

 The wall being a hard surface offers a lot of resistance and no bounce at all.
-Due to this, you have to hit the shuttle hard enough and even with some direction in mind, so that it actually comes back towards you.
+Due to this, you have to hit the shuttle hard enough and even with some direction in mind.
+Ensure that it actually comes back towards you.

-The shuttle needs to be guided by you correctly and hit on the wall in such a manner that you can keep on going 20 to 30 to 50 times without stopping.
+The shuttle needs to be guided by you correctly.
+Hit on the wall in such a manner that you can keep on going 20 to 30 to 50 times without stopping.

 It is hard to keep the rally going on with the wall for long, but as you keep practising, you will get used to it and will get better at it.

 Wall practice is beneficial for players in a lot of different ways.
-During the wall practice drill, in order to successfully return most of the shuttles, the player needs to be on their toes.
+During the wall practice drill, in order to successfully return, the player needs to be on their toes.

 They can’t just stand up straight and expect to successfully return the shot.
 Being on your toes is very essential during a game of badminton as it keeps you ready and alert.

 Wall practice plays a big role in strengthening one’s arm and forearm.
 Continuously hitting the shuttle on the wall will load the muscles that are used in sending the shuttle across the net.
 By doing this drill religiously, one will find that they are able to send the shuttle back with more ease and force.